 So we are making it easier for you!
-If the play area is PiPA approved it will be eligible for the PiPA signage and will also be posted on our online interactive map – helping families find inclusive play areas for them.
+If the play area is PiPA approved it will be eligible for the PiPA signage and will also be posted on our online map – helping families find inclusive play areas for them.

 Don’t just take it from us, PiPA is now listed as a resource as part of the Government’s ‘Accessible Britain Challenge’ launched September 4th 2014.
 The Accessible Britain Toolkit guides users to useful resources to help Britain’s communities become more Inclusive.

 KIDS working in partnership with Inclusive Play’s ‘Planning Inclusive Play Areas’ Tool (PiPA)